 Macaroni and cheese is a warm, gooey pasta dish, the stuff of comfort food dreams.
-The word “healthy” is probably the last thing that comes to mind when you think of mac and cheese.
+The word “healthy” is probably the last thing that comes to mind when you think of mac and cheese (unless you’re talking about ours of course).
 And for good reason, as your typical boxed varieties are chock full of calories, fat, and sodium, with very few beneficial nutrients.
 Not to fear, with a few small tweaks you can makeover your unhealthy mac and cheese recipes to create a comfort food meal that you feel good about eating.

 Elevate Boxed Mac and Cheese

 Boxed mac and cheese doesn’t have to be all bad.
 Try these substitutions and additions to lower the saturated fat, while adding fiber, protein, and nutrients.

 - Swap out half the butter for plain Greek yogurt.
 This makes for a creamy sauce without the extra calories or saturated fat.

 - Replace the milk with ½ cup small curd cottage cheese + 2 tablespoons of milk.
 This bumps up the protein without extra calories.

 - Toss in one to two cups of vegetables.
 Try cherry tomatoes, steamed broccoli, baby spinach, or roasted and diced asparagus.

 Cooking mac and cheese from scratch is one of the easiest one-pot meals you can make.
 Try these swaps next time you cook up a batch.

 - Use whole wheat or brown rice pasta.
 Explore other pasta shapes outside of macaroni, like farfalle or penne.

 - Swap out pasta and use quinoa or farro instead.
 These heart whole grains will add different nutrients, with more fiber and protein compared to regular pasta.